 After the injection:

 Label container used for syringes and used supplies as “Chemo Waste” on the outside.
-It can be taken to the doctors’ office for disposal.
+It can be taken to the doctors’ office or a pharmacy for disposal.
 Tell them it is a container of used needles & syringes used for methotrexate.